EliLauwers/assignment1/assignment1_report.md

 ## 5.3 Unregistered locations

-Construct a list of locations (postal code and municipality) in which each location (1) is not registered as a residence of a person in the database, (2) has an even postal code and (3) does not start with letter ‘B’ (case insensitive).
+**Question**: Construct a list of locations (postal code and municipality) in which each location (1) is not registered as a residence of a person in the database, (2) has an even postal code and (3) does not start with letter ‘B’ (case insensitive).
 In the result table, we expect two columns with corresponding datatype: postalcode (varchar) and municipality (varchar).

+**Answer**:

 ``` sql
 SELECT l.postalcode, l.municipality